defactor-com/documentation/docs/engage/front-end-ui/vesting.md

 sidebar_position: 5
 ---

-The Vesting module on Engage enables the structured and time-based release of $FACTR tokens.
-It is designed for distributing tokens to investors, contributors, and team members while fostering long-term commitment.
+The Vesting module enables time-based, structured distribution of tokens according to predefined schedules.
+It is typically used to manage allocations for contributors, investors, core team members, and ecosystem participants, ensuring long-term alignment with project objectives and token supply discipline.

+By enforcing lock-up periods and gradual token release, the vesting mechanism helps mitigate premature sell-offs, build trust with stakeholders, and enhance transparency across token allocations.
+Vesting plans can vary in complexity and duration and are fully trackable through the Engage platform.

+The module is compatible with any ERC-20 token and supports a wide range of vesting scenarios, including linear, cliff-based, or milestone-driven schedules.

+A live example of the module in action can be accessed via the [Engage Platform Demo](https://sharingblock-engage.defactor.dev/vesting).

 ## Core Functionality